banettaned/BikeSharingAssignment/README.md

 - statsmodels

 ## Acknowledgements
-- This project was inspired by the BoomBikes assignment and various online tutorials on regression modeling.
+- This project was inspired by the Bike Sharing assignment in the course of Upgrad Learning material.

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@banettaned] - feel free to contact me!